Where are you in finding yourself on the road to How Skin Cancer Awareness Starts? Becoming aware of the sun’s dangers, and acting on the changes.

 This is definitely a game where prevention is the wiser choice.
 Treatment may be easy at this level, but needing treatment is a sign that you are not using your preventative skills very well.

 Learn the terminology that is used in treating skin cancer.
-Know what your dr is talking about with his diagnosis.
+Know what your doctor is talking about with his diagnosis.

 Work with your professional people to make sure your skin stays healthy.
 You need that sack that you call your skin to keep you healthy.